opencog/atomspace/opencog/network/README.md

 sequnce, such that the sum-total (addition) of the scores of all the edges in the tree is maximal, as compared to any other tree.

+After the MST parse, the section for each vertex in the parse can be computed.